-I studied integrative psycotherapy at post graduate level at Regents University.
+I studied integrative psycotherapy at post graduate level at Regents University, London.
 During this three year training I also gained extensive clinical experience in anxiety and depression, trauma, physical, emotional and sexual abuse, personality disorders and addiction in a variety of professional settings.
 Integrative psychotherapy simply means that my training has encompassed a broad range of models and theories of psychology, psychotherapy and counselling (psychodynamic, humanistic, extistential and behavioural).
 I draw on these diverse but often complimentary theories and approaches to tailor a path with the potential for change and healing for each individual client.
 More information on what psychotherapy and counselling is and my approach to working with my clients in given in the About Therapy page.

 Member of the British Association for counselling and psychotherapy

 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP) and am currently being assessed for accredited therapist status based on my areas of expertise and substantive experience.